Free Android to PC tool

 How can I control my Android from PC?

 Vysor for PC lets you cast and control your Android screen on a desktop to easily see and use the contents of your mobile phone.
-Vysor makes working with your Android easier since you have a larger screen, keyboard, mouse, or trackpad as opposed to only a touch screen.
+Working on your Android is easier since you have a larger screen, keyboard, mouse, or trackpad as opposed to only a touch screen.

 What is Vysor used for?